 Senior Vice President for Research

 Dr. Jonathan Schanzer is senior vice president for research at FDD, where he oversees the work of the organization’s experts and scholars.
-He is also on the leadership team of FDD’s Center on Sanctions and Illicit Finance, a project on the use of financial and economic power as a tool of statecraft.
+He is also on the leadership team of FDD’s Center on Economic and Financial Power, a project on the use of financial and economic power as a tool of statecraft.